Tiffany Haddish's Success and Achievements in Timeline

 A closer look at the biggest achievements of Tiffany Haddish.
 Awards, milestones, and records that define success.

-November 11, 2017: Hosting Saturday Night Live
+November 11, 2017: Hosting 'Saturday Night Live'

 2017: Breakthrough Role in 'Girls Trip'

-In 2017, Tiffany Haddish had her breakthrough role in the comedy film "Girls Trip", which earned her several accolades and recognition as one of the best film performances of the 21st century.
+In 2017, Tiffany Haddish had her breakthrough role in the comedy film Girls Trip.
+She earned several accolades for her performance.
+Girls Trip was included on The New Yorker's list of the best film performances of the 21st century.

-2017: 'Girls Trip' Release and Acclaim
+2017: Starring in 'Girls Trip'

-2017: Emmy Win and Memoir Publication
+2017: Emmy Award and Memoir Publication

-In 2017, Tiffany Haddish won a Primetime Emmy Award for hosting a "Saturday Night Live" episode and published her memoir, "The Last Black Unicorn".
+In 2017, Tiffany Haddish won a Primetime Emmy Award for hosting a Saturday Night Live episode and published her memoir, The Last Black Unicorn.

-2018: Named One of Time's 100 Most Influential People
+2018: Named one of Time's 100 Most Influential People

 In 2018, Tiffany Haddish was named one of the 100 most influential people in the world by Time magazine.
 The Hollywood Reporter also listed her among the 100 most powerful people in entertainment.

-2019: Continued Recognition
+2019: Continued Recognition as a Powerful Figure

 2019: Grammy Award for Best Comedy Album

-In 2019, Tiffany Haddish won the Grammy Award for Best Comedy Album for "Black Mitzvah", becoming the second African-American woman to win this prize.
+In 2019, Tiffany Haddish won the Grammy Award for Best Comedy Album for Black Mitzvah.
+This made her the second African-American woman to win this prize.

-2021: Grammy Win and Awards Show Controversy
+2021: Grammy Win and Controversy

-In 2021, Tiffany Haddish's performance in "Girls Trip" was included on The New Yorker's list of the best film performances of the 21st century, highlighting the impact and inventiveness of her acting.
+In 2021, Tiffany Haddish's performance in Girls Trip was included on The New Yorker's list of the best film performances of the 21st century.